 Who We Are

 The Montana and California Departments of Transportation founded WTI in 1994 in cooperation with MSU.
+Since then we have conducted research in almost every state and multiple countries around the world.
 The organization was designated as a UTC in 1998 and had its recognition renewed in 2005.

-Because we live and work in rural communities, we understand the critical roles rural transportation plays in the lives of people, in the environment and in the economy.
+We live and work in rural communities and we understand the critical roles rural transportation plays in the lives of people, in the environment and in the economy.

 Message From The Director